 Evans is a native of Cincinnati, Ohio, and holds a Bachelor of Arts degree in economics from MacMurray College.
 He received a Master of Arts degree in quantitative economics from Western Illinois University.
 He currently serves as a board member for two corporations, Aftermarket Technology Corp. and the privately held Tumri Incorporated.

 William C. CarstanjenPresident and Chief Operating Officer

-William C. Carstanjen was promoted to president and chief operating officer of Churchill Downs Incorporated (CDI) in March 2011, after previously serving as CDI's chief operating officer (2008-2011) and as executive vice president, general counsel and chief development officer for the company (2005-2008).
+William “Bill” C. Carstanjen was named the Company’s 12th Chief Executive Officer in August 2014 after serving as CDI’s President and Chief Operating Officer (2011 – 2014), CDI’s Chief Operating Officer (2008-2011) and as Executive Vice President, General Counsel and Chief Development Officer for the Company (2005-2008).
 Carstanjen joined CDI in July 2005 after serving as an executive with General Electric Company.
 Carstanjen brings a wealth of experience and knowledge to his leadership role at CDI.

 A graduate of the University of California at Berkeley, Carstanjen received a law degree from Columbia University in New York and was a Harlan Fiske Stone Scholar.
 He lives in Louisville, Kentucky with his wife and three children.